Variant Bestiary

 Chronological Role

 Juveniles become visible as reports from the field and specimen missions show forms that are not merely surviving adults.
 The Key West mission reveals aquatic child-sized Variant bodies with gills.
 Rome reveals armored juvenile herds, swimming juvenile pursuit, and a winged form.
-Operation Condor exists because scientists need a live juvenile to understand how to kill them.

 The juvenile threat makes the war generational.
 Humanity is trying to rebuild children and families while the enemy is producing offspring designed for predation.
 That is why the Horn girls, Javier Riley, Timothy, and other children resonate so strongly against juvenile horror.